 Welcome to the source of information for those interested in the Doctor of Occupational Therapy program at UMMC.
 The Department of Occupational Therapy is in the process of completing the necessary steps to transition from a master's level degree (MOT) program to a doctoral level degree (OTD) program.
 Our institution offers the only degree for occupational therapists in Mississippi.
 Our program was accredited as a bachelor's (BS) degree in 1991, and it transitioned to a master's (MOT) degree in 2003.
 The Department of Occupational Therapy earned a full 10-year re-accreditation status for its Master of Occupational Therapy program in 2014.
 Most recently, the Department of Occupational Therapy applied for accreditation and has been granted candidacy status for a new entry-level occupational therapy doctoral degree program from the Accreditation Council for Occupational Therapy Education (ACOTE), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
 ACOTE's telephone number c/o AOTA is (301) 652-AOTA.

 As the single educator of occupational therapists in Mississippi, it is critical that the UMMC occupational therapy department offers a rigorous degree program that keeps pace with national developments.
-Reflective of the AOTA Board of Directors encouragement, entry-level doctoral preparation for occupational therapists is rapidly becoming a national trend.
+Entry-level doctoral preparation for occupational therapists is rapidly becoming a national trend.

-More recently at ACOTE's August 2017 meeting, it mandated the doctoral degree as the entry-level degree requirement for the occupational therapist by July 1, 2027.
-Therefore, the UMMC OT faculty have identified this degree transition as a priority for our program.
-Additionally, our occupational therapy faculty believes our profession needs to seize opportunities to remain relevant, competent and highly specialized along with other professions who have advanced their entry-level degrees.
-Offering an entry-level doctoral degree at UMMC for occupational therapy will help to ensure that our profession remains viable among reimbursers and keeps pace with other like professions on the rehabilitation team.
+Our occupational therapy faculty believe our profession needs to seize opportunities to remain relevant, competent and highly specialized along with other professions who have advanced their entry-level degrees.
+Offering an entry-level doctoral degree at UMMC for occupational therapy will help ensure our profession remains viable among reimbursers and keeps pace with other like professions on the rehabilitation team.

 Occupational therapy intervention can be implemented with individuals, groups, or populations and the ultimate goals are to increase independence, increase safety, promote health and wellness, and prevent further disability.
 Maximizing daily activities and empowering clients to facilitate their own progress toward independence can reduce the burden on other services such as emergency room visits, hospitalizations, and long term care.
 The unique ability of the doctorally prepared occupational therapists to assist clients, groups and populations to engage in productive and healthy occupations is of particular value in Mississippi, where health disparities are rampant and access to resources and services is challenging.